Jim Joyce: Armando Galarraga's near-perfect game

 On June 2, 2010, Joyce made an incorrect call, as the first base umpire, which cost Armando Galarraga a perfect game.
 Joyce tearfully spoke with the media following the game and admitted he made a mistake: "I just cost the kid a perfect game."
 Joyce and Galarraga received praise throughout the sports world for the manner in which they handled the situation; reflecting an earlier ESPN poll, players such as Mariano Rivera spoke on the record about Joyce's superb career of umpiring.

-Joyce had been the second base umpire for Dallas Braden's perfect game on May 9, 2010, less than a month before the Galarraga game.
+Joyce had been the second-base umpire for Dallas Braden's perfect game on May 9, 2010, less than a month before the Galarraga game.
 He was also the first base umpire for the no-hitter pitched by Carlos Zambrano on September 14, 2008.

 In 2011, Joyce, Galarraga, and author Daniel Paisner collaborated on a book based on the game, Nobody's Perfect: Two Men, One Call, and a Game for Baseball History.
-Following the book's release, MLB did not allow Joyce to work any games in which Galarraga would be playing, to avoid any appearance of impropriety due to their business relationship.
+Following the book's release, to avoid any appearance of impropriety due to their business relationship, MLB did not allow Joyce to work any games in which Galarraga would be playing.